 Yellowstone National Park is Open

-Park RoadsMost park entrances and roads closed November 4 except the north entrance to Mammoth Hot Springs and the road from Mammoth to Cooke City that remain open year round.
-The roads to Old Faithful and Canyon will reopen in mid December to over-snow vehicles.
-For information on roads outside Yellowstone, please call 511 from your cell phone.
+Park RoadsThe north entrance to Mammoth Hot Springs and the road from Mammoth to Cooke City remain open year-round to automobile traffic.
+Roads to Old Faithful, Canyon and Lake began closing to over-snow vehicles Mar.
+1. For information on roads outside Yellowstone, please call 511 from your cell phone.
 See our Park Roads page for more information or call our 24-hour road information line at 307-344-2117 for updates.

 Did You Know?

 There are more people hurt by bison than by bears each year in Yellowstone.
 Park regulations state that visitors must stay at least 25 yards away from bison or elk and 100 yards away from bears.